 What causes 500 errors in PHP?

-WordPress 500 errors can be caused by many things, but most commonly, it is a problem with your web hosting.
+Many things can cause WordPress 500 errors, but most commonly, it is a problem with your web hosting.
 If you are on shared hosting, such as HostGator, your site may share a server with too many other sites.
-This can cause the server to time out when trying to connect to your site.
+This can cause the server to time out when connecting to your site.

 Another common cause of 500 errors is when your PHP scripts exceed the server’s memory limit.
-This can happen if you have too many plugins installed or if your theme is not well coded.
-If you are on a VPS or Dedicated server, you may need to increase your memory limit in your php.ini file.
+This can happen if you install too many plugins or your theme needs to be better-coded.
+If you are on a VPS or Dedicated server, you may need to increase the memory limit in your php.ini file.